5l1v3r1/TCP-IP-Session-Hijacker/README.md

 # F.A.Q

-# Gateway Hack
-1. ICMP - Victim Host Redirector
-2. You can redirect victim host gateway from old to new to your own

 # TCP-IP-Session-Hijacker
 1. Advanced TCP-IP session hijacker for any purpose, it can intrude into any unencrypted protocols and execute data payload using target credentials stealthly

-# TCP-IP Connection Reset
-1. A TCP reset kills a TCP-IP connection instantly, when used as designed, this can be a useful

 # Agreement
 EULA